Deborah Hersman: Career

-She began her government career on the staff of West Virginia Congressman Bob Wise as an unpaid intern during the summer of her sophomore year at Virginia Tech.
+Hersman began her government career on the staff of West Virginia Congressman Bob Wise as an unpaid intern during the summer of her sophomore year at Virginia Tech.
 She rose from intern to office manager and then to senior legislative aide.
 While working for Wise, Hersman dealt with a series of coal train derailments near Point Pleasant, West Virginia.
 Wise said, "She has a backbone.
 Don't ever think that you are ever going to push her over."

 In 1999, she left Wise's office to join the staff of the United States Senate Committee on Commerce, Science, and Transportation.
 Her efforts contributed to the passage of milestone bills such as the Motor Carrier Safety Improvement Act of 1999, Pipeline Safety Improvement Act of 2002, Transportation Equity Act of the 21st Century and Amtrak Reform and Accountability Act.

-In 2004, Hersman was appointed as a board member of the NTSB by President George W. Bush.
+In 2004, Hersman was appointed as the 35th member of the National Transportation Safety Board (NTSB) by President George W. Bush and was sworn in on June 21.
 In 2009, President Barack Obama reappointed her to a second five-year term and appointed her to a two-year term as chairman, making her, at age 39, one of the youngest to ever to fill that position.
-President Obama reappointed Hersman as chairman in 2011, and in August 2013, he nominated her for a third term as chairman and for a third term as a board member.
+President Obama reappointed Hersman as chairman in 2011, and in August 2013, he nominated her for a third term as chairman and a third term as a board member.
 Pending Senate confirmation, the President designated Hersman to serve as vice chairman, making her acting chairman of the NTSB.
 Her nomination was confirmed by voice vote on October 16, 2013.